ccau1/hexin/README.md

-# HEXIN Framework
+# HEXIN Node Framework

-This is a framework that enforces scalability, seperation of concern, and obscuring redundent code while empowering developers with what they need to implement additional features without looking at bloated files.
+This is a node framework that enforces scalability, seperation of concern, and obscuring redundent code while empowering developers with what they need to implement additional features without looking at bloated files.
 This framework was built with .NET's MVC ideology in mind, and takes ideas from their use of Repository Pattern, Auto-Mapper, Inversion of Control, app_start config.

 ### Setup